 Then, last Friday, the paper was at it again – breathlessly reporting that the Vermont energy grid was apparently hacked by the scapegoat du jour, Russia.
 Although there should have been some obvious questions asked: why Vermont?
 What has that state ever done to Russia?
 Well, not much as it turns out; nor Russia to Vermont.

 Yet again the Post has revised its reporting down to the fact that a laptop, completely unconnected to the grid according to the energy provider’s statement, had been infected by malware.
 In other words, there was no Russian hacking into the Vermont power grid.

 And yet, because it’s The Washington Post, this fake breaking “news” was taken seriously and metastasised through the body politic of America and beyond.
 This Russian hacking became a “post-truth” reality, no matter how fact-free the original story.
 (I hereby propose a #factfreediet for us all on Twitter for January, so we can highlight this phenomenon.)

 But here is the obvious next questions: why did this non-story appear in The Washington Post and why now?
-He the paper suddenly fallen prey to a revamped Operation Mockingbird, its editorial stuffed to the gills with CIA agents of influence?
+Has the paper suddenly fallen prey to a revamped Operation Mockingbird, its editorial stuffed to the gills with CIA agents of influence?